IRCS Winter Relief Campaign began on December 13, 2018 and will run until March 14, 2019.

 IRCS relief workers transported 2,699 injured people to nearby medical centers.
 Also, 3,976 people received outpatient services and Red Crescent provided emergency sheltering for 8,518 affected people.

-According to Salimi, objectives of the IRCS Winter Relief Campaign include ensuring calmness of travelers and passengers, providing emergency sheltering and food as well as enhancing the ability of winter passengers to deal with various disasters through safety and multi-media recommendations such as educational clips and safety tips.
+According to Salimi, the objectives of the IRCS Winter Relief Campaign include ensuring calmness of travelers and passengers, providing emergency sheltering and food as well as enhancing the ability of winter passengers to deal with various disasters through safety and multi-media recommendations such as educational clips and safety tips.